 These Crispy Fish Tacos are a semi-homemade match made in heaven!
 They’re made with Gorton’s Panko Crusted frozen fish sticks, which makes these a super-convenient weeknight wonder.
-And the fresh, crisp, and flavorful cabbage slaw that you’ll throw on top of each taco finishes it off with the most delicious crunch!
+And the fresh, crisp, and flavorful slaw that you’ll throw on top of each taco finishes it off with the most delicious crunch!

 This post is totally sponsored by Gorton’s.
 The recipe, photos, opinions, and fish stick eating are all me.
 Sound good?

 Let’s talk about fish for a minute, alright?
 I know I know, I don’t have a lot of fish recipes.
-In fact, I think I’ve created approximately one aside from this… and I’m not even sure it counts, because it’s a Tuna Salad.
+In fact, I think I’ve created approximately one aside from this… and I’m not even sure it counts, because it’s a Tuna Pasta Salad.
 I actually do like a good piece of fish!
 But look closely… hiii that’s tiny little me waving, all the way down here in Illinois, a land locked state (besides Lake Michigan).
 Fresh and inexpensive fish isn’t available like it is for you lucky friends near the coasts.
-If we want to buy and cook up some good fish- and I mean really good, fresh fish- it’s not cheap at all, and it can be hard to find.
+If we want to buy and cook up some good fish- and I mean really good, fresh fish- it’s not cheap at all, and the good stuff can be hard to find.
 So taking all this into account, we’ve been looking for a way to create a fish-based recipe that’s delicious (of course), quick and easy to prepare, and also budget-friendly, no matter how near or far you’re located from the ocean.
 That sounds like a pretty tough task, but y’all, we are lovin’ on these wild-caught Alaskan Pollock Panko Breaded Fish Sticks.
 They’re solid pieces of fish cut from the whole fillet, not processed and compressed like some drive-thru nuggets.

-Real honest, y’all… Before we tried these, I never bought fish sticks, because of the whole “minced fish pieces” idea… These sticks are the opposite of that.
+Real honesty here, Before we tried these, I never bought fish sticks, because of the whole “minced fish pieces” idea… These sticks are the opposite of that.
 They’re flash-frozen at the absolute peak of freshness, so they don’t taste fishy at all.
 I repeat, they taste amazing!
 Gorton’s means business, it’s printed right on the bag- “Not Minced,” and it’s underlined.
 These are my people- they get me.
 Not only do I love these lil fishy sticks, but Pepper and Eric are obsessed too, which makes them a life saver in this kitchen!
 I guarantee from now on, I’ll be keeping a bag or two in our freezer at all times.

 Since this year began, we’ve thrown these Crispy Fish Tacos together once a week.
 We also love just tossin’ some fish sticks & tots on a sheet pan for lunches.
 So easy, so good!
 For my WW readers, they are only one point per fish stick and so filling!
 I love that we’re incorporating fish into our diets because its full of protein, low in fat, and full of those omega-3 fatty acids.
 Heeeyoo!
 Healthy.